On Robust Cross-View Consistency in Self-Supervised Monocular Depth Estimation: EXPERIMENTS

-\paragraph{Analysis of hyperparameters in VDA loss} Our VDA loss exploits cross-view consistency of the distribution of point clouds in voxel space.
-It is interesting to investigate the impact of the way of dividing the 3D space to voxels, i.e., the number of voxels along each axis $N_x, N_y, N_z$.
+Our VDA loss exploits cross-view consistency of the distribution of point clouds in voxel space.
+It is interesting to investigate the impact of the way of dividing the 3D space into voxels, i.e., the number of voxels along each axis $N_x, N_y, N_z$ and the partitioning methods.
 Therefore, we conduct an ablation study of different numbers of voxels, reported in Table \ref{voxeltab}.
 The size of the voxel has a close relation to the tolerance to moving objects.
 According to our prior knowledge, the objects moving in the vertical direction are almost impossible on the outdoor driving dataset.
-We thus set \re{$N_z$} to 24 and evaluate different size of voxel by changing $N_x$ and $N_z$.
+We thus set {$N_z$} to 24 and evaluate the different sizes of the voxel by changing $N_x$ and $N_z$.
 As shown in Table \ref{voxeltab}, the number of voxels along axis $x$ and axis $z$ can slightly affect the performance.
 Assuming a border case, if $N_x= N_y=N_z=1$, which means regarding the whole space as one voxel, the voxel density is the same and the VDA loss always equals 0.
 However, if the values of $N_x, N_y, N_z$ are too large, the voxel size will be very small, which is contrary to the goal of VDA loss.
 Therefore, large values for $N_x, N_y, N_z$ are not recommended.
+Besides, we conduct an experiment to investigate the impact of voxel partitioning methods.
+The experiment involved employing the SID strategy from the work \cite{fu2018deep} for point cloud discretization, which utilizes a log-space discretization of the depth dimension, thus down-weighing the training losses in regions with large depth values.
+According to the results in Table \ref{voxeltab}, the overall performance of both the two division manners is comparable.
+We speculate that this is because voxel density loss is not sensitive to voxel partitioning methods, as long as the partitioning methods of adjacent frames are consistent. {}

 {}